kmwtechnology/lucille/doc/site/content/en/docs/getting-started/why-lucille.md

 Logstash is the closest conceptual match — input plugins, filter stages, output plugins — and it can write to Elasticsearch.
 But there are material differences:

 - **Ecosystem lock-in.** Logstash is tightly integrated with Elastic.
-Writing to Solr or OpenSearch is not a first-class path.
+Writing to Solr requires a community-maintained plugin that is not bundled by default.
+Writing to OpenSearch requires a separate community plugin maintained outside the Elastic distribution.
 - **Runtime.** Logstash runs on JRuby.
-Startup is slow, memory overhead is high, and extending it in Java is awkward.
+Startup is slow and memory overhead is high relative to a pure-JVM process.
+Since Logstash 7.2 (2019), a native Java plugin API is available, but the traditional plugin ecosystem and much of the framework internals remain Ruby-based.
 - **Extension model.** Adding a Lucille Stage is implementing a small two-method Java interface.
-Adding a Logstash plugin requires Ruby, a gem packaging workflow, and familiarity with the plugin framework.
+The traditional Logstash plugin path requires Ruby, a gem packaging workflow, and familiarity with the plugin framework.
+A Java plugin API exists since 7.2, but it still requires packaging through the `logstash-plugin` utility and conforming to a Logstash-specific API — a heavier process than implementing a single Java interface.
-- **Run accounting.** Logstash has no equivalent to Lucille's Publisher accounting.
-It does not track whether a document was successfully indexed, failed, or dropped with per-document precision.
+- **Run accounting.** Logstash tracks aggregate event counts (in/out/filtered) at the pipeline level via its monitoring API, but it does not track whether individual documents were successfully indexed, failed, or dropped with per-document precision.

 If your destination is Elasticsearch and your pipeline is simple field transformations, Logstash is a viable choice.
 For anything involving Solr or OpenSearch, or requiring reliable per-document accounting, Lucille is the better fit.